-Y. Huang, X. Qiao, P. Ren and J. Chen are with State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications, Beijing 100876, China.
-E-mail:{ykhuang, qiaoxq, renpei, chjl}@bupt.edu.cn.
+Yakun Huang, Xiuquan Qiao, Pei Ren, and Junliang Chen are with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications, Beijing 100876, China (e-mail: ykhuang@bupt.edu.cn; qiaoxq@bupt.edu.cn; renpei@bupt.edu.cn; chjl@bupt.edu.cn).

-S. Dustdar is with the Distributed Systems Group, Technische Universität Wien, 1040 Vienna, Austria.
-E-mail:dustdar@dsg.tuwien.ac.at.

-Copyright (c) 2020 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org. constrained resources of IoT devices, it is difficult to complete the computationally intensive AI-enabled WoT applications.
+Schahram Dustdar is with the Distributed Systems Group, Technische Universität Wien, 1040 Vienna, Austria (e-mail: dustdar@dsg.tuwien.ac.at).
+Digital Object Identifier 10.1109/JIOT.2020.3038689 usability across heterogeneous IoT platforms and application domains, which has been a W3C international standard proposal recently [1]-[3].
+Meanwhile, cross-platform Web artificial intelligence (AI) improves the capability for WoT applications, expands application fields of WoT [4], [5], and is becoming a promising research topic [6], [7].
+Thus, it is necessary and significant to develop AI-enabled WoT applications and provide "Write Once, Run Anywhere" portability for various IoT devices, rather than developing different applications for each IoT platform.
+This also indicates that IoT applications can be further enhanced by integrating smart things not only into the network, but into the Web architecture.
+However, limited by the weak computing capability of the Web and the constrained resources of IoT devices, it is difficult to complete the computationally intensive AI-enabled WoT applications.
 Fortunately, mobile edge computing (MEC), as a basic infrastructure in the 5G era, can provide low-latency and powerful services for computationally intensive WoT applications.
-As shown in Fig. 1, we describe a typical scenario of employing cross-platform web technology and MEC into IoT, which lays a good foundation for lightweight, cross-platform and pervasive Web AI applications.
-For example, traditional use cases such as augmented reality [8], [9], medical image analysis [10], unmanned vehicles [11], security monitoring [12], can be further enhanced by offloading heavy computations to the edge server.
-In this paper, we take real-time image segmentation, which provides indispensable sensing capability and is the most core technology involved in scene analysis [13], object detection [14], 3D reconstruction [15] etc., as a typical illustration.
+As shown in Fig. 1, we describe a typical scenario of employing cross-platform Web technology and MEC into IoT, which lays a good foundation for lightweight, cross-platform, and pervasive Web AI applications.
+For example, traditional use cases, such as augmented reality [8], [9], medical image analysis [10], unmanned vehicles [11], security monitoring [12], can be further enhanced by offloading heavy computations to the edge server.
+In this article, we take real-time image segmentation, which provides indispensable sensing capability and is the most core technology involved in scene analysis [13], object detection [14], 3-D reconstruction [15] etc., as a typical illustration.
 We explore an edge-assisted real-time system and expand the WoT application fields and influence for ubiquitous end devices, also including IoT devices.

 Fig. 1.
-Typical scenario of image segmentation & the advantage of employing cross-platform web technology in WoT applications (i.e., using HTTP/WebSocket protocols to unify and manage ubiquitous end devices).
+Typical scenario of image segmentation and the advantage of employing cross-platform Web technology in WoT applications (i.e., using HTTP/WebSocket protocols to unify and manage ubiquitous end devices).